EDUCATIONAL ADMINISTRATION (EDAD)

 530(b)-3 DATA DRIVEN SCHOOL IMPROVEMENT & ACCOUNTABILITY: FIELD EXPERIENCE.
 A field-based internship.
 Prerequisites: EDAD 500, EDAD 530(a) (can be concurrent with EDAD 530(a) and program admission.

 535(a)-3 CURRICULUM LEADERSHIP: THEORY AND RESEARCH.
-Curriculum leadership for the school principal to enhance learning of all students.
+Curriculum leadership for school leaders to enhance learning of all students.
 Prerequisites: EDAD 500 and program admission.

 535(b)-3 CURRICULUM LEADERSHIP: FIELD EXPERIENCE.
 A field-based internship.
 Prerequisites: EDAD 500, EDAD 535(a) can be concurrent with EDAD 535(a) and program admission.